parsegon/math-css/README.md

 <link href="path/to/math.css" rel="stylesheet">
 ```

 And you're ready to go!
 Documentation is easy as provided below.
-Simply, add an equation attribute to begin as follows:
+Simply, add an `equation` attribute to begin as follows (you can
+use the `mathbox` alias as well):

 ```HTML
 <div equation>